phibal12/QFLC-Dashboard/assets/QFLCA_Prog_README.md

 ---
 # Short Form Representation

-The following table summarizes the transformation from a dissipative Single-Field (SF) state to a predictive Quantum Double-Field (QDF) state as defined in P. Alipour's research (UVic, 2023).
+The following components summarize the transformation from a dissipative Single-Field (SF) state to a predictive Quantum Double-Field (QDF) state as defined in P. Alipour's research (UVic, 2023--2026).
 <details>
 <summary><b>📊 1.
 Geometric State Correlation (Convex vs. Concave)</b></summary>